csci104/site/homework/hw1/index.md

 ### Skeleton Code

 On many occasions we will want to distribute skeleton code, tests, and other pertinent files.
 To do this we have made a separate repository, [`resources`]({{site.data.urls.github}}/resources ), under our class GitHub site.
-You should clone this repository to your laptop and do a `git pull` regularly to check for updates.
+You should clone this repository to your laptop (**but only if you have not already done this as part of lab**) and do a `git pull` regularly to check for updates.

 ```
 $ git clone git@github.com:{{ site.data.urls.github_org }}/resources